Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

 <figure style="text-align: left">
   <img src="./assets/plots/MO_EA_optuna_pareto_front.png"
-       alt="Accuracy–energy Pareto front for multi-objective energy-aware NAS" width="650" />
+       alt="Accuracy–energy Pareto front for multi-objective energy-aware NAS" width="600" />
   <figcaption style="font-size: 0.9em; color: #555; margin-top: 4px;">
     <strong>Figure X.</strong> Accuracy–energy Pareto front for the multi-objective NAS run with an explicit energy objective.
 Blue points show individual trials plotted by energy per inference (mJ) and aggregate RMSE.
 The red curve denotes the Pareto-optimal set.
 The target energy used in the scoring function, 10mJ, corresponds to running within the 200ms latency budget at a nominal power of 50mW.
   </figcaption>
 </figure>

 Figure X shows the tradeoff in the accuracy–energy space for the energy-aware multi objective run.
-As in the latency plot in section [4.4.1](#441-pareto-front-and-convergence), the blue points indicate the search covers a broad spectrum of designs, while the red curve again highlights the nondominated trials.
+As in the latency plot in [Section 4.4.1](#441-pareto-front-and-convergence), the blue points indicate the search covers a broad spectrum of designs, while the red curve again highlights the nondominated trials.
 Again, similar to the accuracy-latency plot, the Pareto front has a steep initial segment moving from the lowest energy models to more expensive trials initially yields large reductions in aggregate RMSE.
 Around a mid range energy level, near the 10mJ target implied by the 200ms latency budget and a 50mW nominal power draw, the curve indicates diminishing returns.

 This shape suggests a natural operating regime for deployment.
 Very low energy models exist, but they incur substantial error.
 Increasing energy per inference up to the mid range buys most of the available accuracy improvement, while pushing to very high energy models produces only small additional gains.
-Together with the accuracy–latency Pareto in Figure X in section [4.4.1](#441-pareto-front-and-convergence), these curve show that the search space contains models that are both reasonably accurate, energy efficient and operate in a real-time setting.
+Together with the accuracy–latency Pareto in Figure X in [Section 4.4.1](#441-pareto-front-and-convergence), these curve show that the search space contains models that are both reasonably accurate, energy efficient and operate in a real-time setting.

 ### **4.5.2 Energy-Oriented Hyperparameter Structure**